• Skip to primary navigation

 • Fruit - We love strawberries, kiwi, and mandarins because they are delicious Spring and Summer fruits (when we usually make these sandwiches).
 We prefer mandarins over oranges because they are smaller and easier to fit into the sandwiches and they are also easier to peel.

-• Homemade whipped cream - Our homemade whipped cream is thick, creamy, and tastes much better than anything store-bought.
+• Homemade whipped cream - Our 2-ingredient whipped cream is thick, creamy, and tastes much better than anything store-bought.

 • Shokupan - Shokupan is Japanese milk bread.
 It is fluffy white bread that compliments the fruit and whipped cream perfectly.